Taxis vs. public transport

 Hailing a taxi

 Amsterdam city centre is a myriad of roads, lanes and footpaths.
 Because space in the city centre is limited, taxis cannot stop anywhere they like.
 To keep traffic flowing in the city at peak efficiency, stopping is not allowed at various places.
 This is also one of the reasons why there are so many fixed taxi ranks.
-From the beginning of 2014, official taxi ranks will be marked by a column with a lit 'T' on top, making them easier to spot.
-See all of Amsterdam's fixed taxi ranks.
+View a map of Amsterdam's fixed taxi ranks.

 Official taxi operators in Amsterdam